Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 MassHealth advises providers about the need to update their submitter field with the appropriate MassHealth ID as a preparation step for submitting 837 transactions in MMIS.

 Confirm that 837 files are sent as production files, with a "P" entered into the ISA15 field.
 Files submitted with a "T" are processed as test files only.
-If all of the above information has been confirmed, the 837 file may have failed precompliance.
+If all of the aforementioned information has been confirmed, the 837 file may have failed precompliance.
 Mistakes in completing the ISA06 field of the 837 file are among the most common submitter mistakes to cause a pre-compliance failure.
 The ISA06 is a fixed field.
 The submitter must enter exactly 15 characters and spaces into the field.
 Providers must enter their 10-digit provider ID/service location number followed by five spaces.

 Please note that the MassHealth EDI team is tracking the submission of 837 files and, for a time, is contacting those providers with files that have failed precompliance to assist in correcting the issue further.
 For more information about the ISA06, ISA, and GS02 fields, refer to the HIPAA Implementation Guide.